RedearJohn/CS422_Project_A205634337/README.md

 ## Conclusion

+In this project, I built a cluster-based music genre classification system using three models: Logistic Regression, Random Forest, and CatBoost.
+By segmenting the data into clusters and training separate models for each, we achieved more targeted and accurate predictions.

+Among the three models, CatBoost consistently delivered the best performance, achieving the highest ROC-AUC scores across most clusters.
+Its ability to handle feature interactions and categorical variables proved particularly effective.

 The project demonstrates that genre classification using machine learning is feasible and beneficial.
-CatBoost excels in handling complex, imbalanced datasets.
+It illustrates the power of combining unsupervised learning for segmentation with supervised learning for prediction CatBoost excels in handling complex, imbalanced datasets.
 Feature importance analysis reveals actionable insights for future feature engineering and system improvement.

 ## Bibliography